Congratulations! You have flown your first solo. This is a memorable day and should be the first

 achieved in a single flight, these may be claimed on a single form.

-If you are going to land at another airfield, make sure you
+If you are going to land out, make sure you

 do not fall foul of this.
 Namely, the height difference between release height from tow and the